tariqs26/tariqs26/README.md

-# Hi, I’m Saad 👋
+# Hi, I’m Saad

-🎓 I’m a Computer Science student at McMaster University\
+🎓 I’m a 4th year Computer Science student at McMaster University\
-💬 Ask me about anything related to web development and building computers\
+📫 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/saad-tariq-cs/)\
-📫 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/saad-tariq-cs/)
+💬 Ask me about anything related to web development and building PCs

 <!-- 🔭 I’m currently working on: -->

 ## Tech Stack